 MEP Technology is a new class of cosmeceutical ingredient for mature skin that is innovative and unique, proven to improve dryness, laxity and dullness5.
 Studies have shown that results can be seen in as little as eight weeks.

 Emepelle with MEP Technology is available in a serum and night cream and can easily be incorporated into a daily regimen.
 Emepelle Serum contains MEP, antioxidants and niacinamide for daytime use, while Emepelle Night Cream contains MEP, retinol, and peptides for powerful nighttime rejuvenation.
-When used regularly, Emepelle Serum and Night Cream help reduce skin’s dryness, dullness, thinning, fine lines, and wrinkles.
+Emepelle Eye Cream also contains MEP and peptides, along with caffeine to smooth and tone the eye area.
+When used regularly, Emepelle Serum, Night Cream and Eye Cream help reduce skin’s dryness, dullness, thinning, fine lines, and wrinkles.